 The House will know full well that these are transitory arrangements.
 If the people of Northern Ireland choose to dissent from them, they melt away, unless by a majority they choose to retain them.
 I repeat: there will be no checks between Great Britain and Northern Ireland.
 Nothing in the revised political declaration obliges Northern Ireland to be treated any differently in the future relationship, and I would expect Northern Ireland Members to be involved intimately in devising a whole-UK whole-world trade policy—and, indeed, the whole House.

-Is not the fundamental point that, in order to deliver the UK whole, secure and prosperous out of the EU, Members of this House need to vote for Second Reading and, yes, vote for the programme motion so that it can all be done on time, and then stand firm behind the Prime Minister and his negotiating team, so that he has the power to deliver just the relationship that is being urged upon him to put before the House in due course?
+Is not the fundamental point that, to deliver the UK whole, secure and prosperous out of the EU, Members of this House need to vote for Second Reading and, yes, vote for the programme motion so that it can all be done on time, and then stand firm behind the Prime Minister and his negotiating team, so that he has the power to deliver just the relationship that is being urged upon him to put before the House in due course?

 I can indeed give the hon.
 Gentleman that assurance.
 [Interruption.]
 There will be no race to the bottom.
-For hon. and right hon.
+For right hon. and hon.
 Members who wish to be involved in the building of our future partnership, there will be every opportunity at every stage for the House to be involved, and quite properly so.
 [Interruption.]

 Order.
 There is so much noise in the Chamber that I fear that the hon.
 Member for North Dorset (Simon Hoare), who enjoys the exalted status as Chair of the Northern Ireland Affairs Committee, cannot draw attention to the fact that he wishes to intervene in the debate, which is regrettable for the hon.
 Gentleman.

 Thank you for your good offices, Mr Speaker.